kuu/awscdk-mediatailor-cloudfront-construct/README.md

       // adDecisionFunctionApiPath, // (optional) The API path (including query strings) used by MediaTailor for invoking the Lambda function
       // skipCloudFront, // (optional) Skip the CloudFront setup (default = false)
-      // adInsertionMode, // (optional) Whether players can use stitched or guided ad insertion (default = 'STITCHED_ONLY') });
+      // adInsertionMode, // (optional) Whether players can use stitched or guided ad insertion (default = 'STITCHED_ONLY')
+      // prerollAdUrl, // (optional) The URL of the preroll ad });

     // You can access MediaTailor playback configuration attributes via `emt.config`